chhotavakeel/updatedsite/_notes/Public/beer-wars.md

 the delhi high court [sort](https://delhihighcourt.nic.in/app/showlogo/1761044929_ca132dea8300eafe_jis_4432025.pdf/2025) of agrees? it recently stopped a craft brewery's investors from creating any third-party interests in the shares of a pub chain that were pledged to them.

-now, interim injunctions - court orders preventing parties from enforcing their interests against you - require: <br>
+now, court orders preventing parties from enforcing their interests against you require: <br>
-(i) establishing a *prima facie* case, i.e., that the other party likely lacks legal basis to proceed against you[^1]; <br>
+(i) a *prima facie* case, i.e., that the other party likely lacks legal basis to proceed against you[^1]; <br>
 (ii) the balance of convenience to lie in your favour - effectively that you'll suffer more if the right is exercised than your counterparty will if it's not; and <br>
-(iii) that irreparable damage will be caused to you if the injunction isn't granted.
+(iii) that irreparable damage will be caused to you if an injunction isn't granted.

-the first two criteria have always seemed redundant to me. there's obviously a legal dispute between the parties - that's why they're in court! and the balance of convenience will always lie with the party approaching the court because the other one's taking a step against it.
+the first two criteria have always seemed redundant to me. there's obviously a legal dispute between the parties - that's why they're in court! and the balance of convenience always lies with the party approaching the court because the other one's proceeding against it.

-and so, interim injunctions are contigent on whether you can show irreparable injury. if you're a plaintiff's lawyer, you want to be able to tell the court that forcing your client to part with a highly illiquid and irreplaceable asset - one that's responsible for 35% of their top line - will lead to even more payment defaults! this is a very good argument! they should hang it in the louvre, now that there's space.
+and so, preliminary injunctions really depend on whether you can establish irreparable injury. if you're a plaintiff's lawyer, you want to be able to tell the court that forcing your client to part with an illiquid and highly irreplaceable asset - one that's responsible for 35% of their top line - will lead to even more payment defaults! this is a very good argument! they should hang it in the louvre, now that there's space.

 [^1]: usually, you'd say that their actions are premature.